dylan4u2/open-operator/README.md

 # Open Operator

-What will it take to make a verstaile computer use agent that can safely and effectively handle any task?
+What will it take to make a versatile computer use agent that can safely and effectively handle any task?

 This is a collection of resources and ideas towards this goal.